Blue-throated macaw: Behaviour

 Blue-throated macaws are most frequently found in monogamous pairs, but small groups of 7–9 do occur and one large roosting group of 70 is known.
 It is not known if these macaws will pair with another mate if their original mate dies.
 Their main mode of locomotion is flying, but they are also able to climb trees, maneuver along branches and walk on the ground.
 These birds are active during the day and usually stay in one general area.
 Blue-throated macaws communicate mostly by sound.
 When they suspect danger, they emit a very loud alarming call and promptly fly off.
 Blue-throated macaws are known to communicate with each other with quiet caws as well.

 Feeding

 Blue-throated macaws do not eat seeds and nuts to the same extent as many other macaw species do.
 Instead, they primarily eat fruit from large palms.
-The palm species Attalea phalerata is the most predominant source, but they will also eat from Acrocomia aculeata and Mauritia fleuxosa.
+The palm species Attalea phalerata is the most predominant source, but they will also eat from Acrocomia aculeata and Mauritia flexuosa.
 The macaws eat the mesocarp from ripe and nearly ripe fruit and have also been observed drinking the liquid from very immature fruit.